 A popular entry point for travelers heading north into the Balkans from Greece is through Saranda, a port town along the Albanian Riviera.
 Albania is an up-and-coming travel destination, having only opened to travelers relatively recently.
 I’m not just talking about COVID-related restrictions either.
 Until the 1990’s, Albania was under a cruel Communist regime, and basically closed off to the rest of the world.
 International travelers are quickly discovering just how incredible of a travel destination Albania is.
-At the forefront of Albania’s tourism is its Mediterranean coast, with one of the biggest names being Saranda, or Sarandë in the Albanian language.
+At the forefront of Albania’s tourism is the sparkling Albanian Riviera, with one of the biggest names being Saranda, or Sarandë in the Albanian language.

 Is Saranda Worth Visiting?